 Providing for our Veterans

+Veterans’ issues are personal for me.
 My family is a service family.
 My husband is an Apache pilot and served for thirty years in the Army, retiring as a Colonel.
 My grandfather was awarded the Silver Star for his service at Normandy, during World War Two.
 My father-in-law served for twenty years in the Air Force, retiring as a Lieutenant Colonel.
 Today, my two stepdaughters are both serving in their own right: one is an active duty Army officer and the other is a physician at a VA hospital.
 For me, providing world-class care and support to our nation’s veterans is not an abstract policy question – it affects my life and that of my family.
-If elected, it would be one of my top priorities.